Newfoundland English: Vowels

-Newfoundland English traditionally lacked Canadian raising; however in the generations since Newfoundland's 1949 merger with Canada this has changed to some extent.
+Newfoundland English traditionally lacked Canadian raising, but that has changed to some extent in the generations since Newfoundland's 1949 joining Canada.
+People in the Avalon Peninsula, which underwent Irish settlement, display obvious Canadian raising pattern for /ɑɪ/ but not typically for the /ɑʊ/ diphthong.
+The latter feature has long existed in Newfoundland English but is not very common except in the rural South Coast community of Newhook.
+There, it exists in the speech patterns of more women than men.

+Many speakers of Newfoundland English have a complete merger of /ɪ/ and /ɛ/ (a kit–dress merger), usually realized with [ɪ] (in words like bit and bet) but with [ɛ] before /r/ (in words like beer and bear).
+The merger is common in Irish-settled parts of Newfoundland and is thought to be a relic of the former Irish pronunciation.

+Tempo

+Speakers of Newfoundland English may seem to speak faster than other Canadian English speakers.
+The perceived tempo difference may be a coupling of obvious pronunciation differences with Newfoundland's unusual sayings and is a contributing factor to the difficulty that outsiders sometimes experience with understanding the dialect.

 Grammar

 "After" past

-In a move almost certainly taken from Hiberno-English and influenced by the Irish language, speakers avoid using the verb to have in past participles, preferring formulations including after, such as I'm after telling him to stop instead of I have told him to stop.
-This is because in the Irish language there is no verb "to have", and more particularly because Irish Gaelic uses a construction using the words "Tar éis" (meaning "after") to convey the sense of "having just" done something – "Táim tar éis é a dhéanamh" meaning "I am just after doing it" or " I have just done it".
-Possession is indicated by "Ta ... agam" literally ".... is at me".
+In a move that was almost certainly taken from Hiberno-English and influenced by the Irish language, Newfoundland English avoids using the verb "to have" in past participles and prefers formulations with "after" such as "I'm after telling him to stop" instead of "I have told him to stop."
+That is because Irish has no verb "to have" but more particularly has a construction using the words Tar éis (meaning "after") to convey the sense of having just done something: Táim tar éis é a dhéanamh means "I am just after doing it" or "I have just done it."
+Possession in Irish would be indicated by Ta ... agam, literally "... is at me."

 Northern Subject Rule

-Newfoundland English often follows the Northern Subject Rule, a legacy of settlement from South East Ireland, which in turn was influenced by Anglo-Irish settlement from Northern England into Ireland.
-For example, the verb "to fly" is conjugated for third-person plural as the birds flies.
+Newfoundland English often follows the Northern Subject Rule, a legacy of settlement from southeastern Ireland, which in turn was influenced by the Anglo-Irish settlement from Northern England into Ireland.
+For example, the verb "to fly" is conjugated for third-person plural as "the birds flies."
+According to a 2011 study by Philip Comeau, that feature of Newfoundland English differs from the rule of dialects in Northern England because Newfoundland uses it as a marker of habitual aspect or verb stativity.